 The importance of stories for kids in their 3 developmental stagesBy Renee Irving Lee and Ian Allan

 Reading to your child is one of the greatest gifts any parent can give.
+Stories for kids are so important.
 Children whose parents read aloud to them every day are almost one year ahead of their same aged-peers who do not receive daily read alouds.
 There is no question that parents should be reading to their children as young as possible – but what are the best reading strategies for each stage of a child’s development, and at what age should you start?

 - Sit, relax, and put your feet up.
 To enjoy a shared sense of serenity, be sure to only start reading once you’re in a comfortable position.
 There is no need to try and bend over and talk into your stomach.

 - Incorporate other members of the family into your reading routine, so that your baby can get familiar with their voices too.

 - Find books with good rhythm and flow.
 My personal favourites are On the Night You Were Born by Nancy Tillman, Guess How Much I Love You, by Sam McBratney and Good Night Moon by Margaret Wise Brown.

 Read to Engage: Baby and Toddler (0-2 years)

 First of all, it is important to recognise that babies and toddlers are not developmentally ready to sit still for long periods of time.
 We should be guided by both their interests and their abilities.
 Some gentle ways to enjoy reading and encourage early literacy are: